Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 The Montessori method encourages self-correction and autonomy in children's learning.
 The teaching materials are designed to allow children to check their answers themselves and learn from their mistakes.

-The Mathematical Practice Cards - MathéDéfi™ are an excellent example of this approach.
+Math Practice Cards - MathéDéfi™ are an excellent example of this approach.
 They allow children to practice independently and check their answers, thus developing their self-confidence and self-assessment skills.

 Math practice cards to encourage self-correction